The RTÉ 2fm Breakfast Show

 The RTÉ 2fm Breakfast Show is the flagship show on RTÉ 2fm.
-Since 31 May 2021, it has been hosted by Doireann Garrihy, Donncha O'Callaghan and Carl Mullan under the banner of 2FM Breakfast with Doireann, Donncha and Carl.
+Since 24 February 2025, it has been hosted by Carl Mullan, Roz Purcell and Aisling Bonner under the banner of 2FM Breakfast with Carl, Roz and Aisling.

 History

 The first breakfast show presenter was Declan Meehan, who remained in the slot for just under five months.
 Marty Whelan took over from Meehan and has the distinction of hosting the breakfast show on four occasions.
 Ian Dempsey is the longest-serving breakfast show presenter, having hosted on two occasions for a total of ten years.
-Eoghan McDermott resigned from the show in March 2021, he was replaced in May 2021 by Doireann Garrihy, Carl Mullan and Donncha O'Callaghan.
+Breakfast Republic is the second-longest running show, lasting over 5 years, with the majority of its presenters resigning to other shows across RTÉ.
+Doireann Garrihy and Eoghan McDermott fronted the show in the following two years, until McDermott's resignation in March 2021, whilst Garrihy continued with new hosts Carl Mullan and Donncha O'Callaghan until her resignation in May 2024.
+Mullan and O'Callaghan continued with new host Aifric O'Connell.
+However on 25 June, O'Callaghan announced that he would leave the show from July.

 Hosts

 Stand-ins

-Holiday cover has usually been provided by another prominent member of the RTÉ 2fm presentation team - rarely the job goes to an outsider.
+Holiday cover has usually been provided by another prominent member of the RTÉ 2fm presentation team.
 Additionally, transitions between regular hosts have often been bridged by stand-ins.
 These have been: